csgcmai/lqp_face/ReadMe.md

 The feature computation code was heavily influenced (among others) by the public releases of the Felzenszwalb et.al.
 "Discriminatively Trained Deformable Part Models" code and the MVG Osolo "LBP" code.
-We also acknowledge the public release of Eigen, MPI_KMEANS and png.py packages.
+We also acknowledge the public release of Eigen, MPI_KMEANS and pypng packages.

-We would also like to thank to Alexis Mignon for releasing his python code for PCA computation and Thibault Napoleon for his valuable feedback.
+We would also like to say thanks to Alexis Mignon for releasing his python code for PCA computation and Thibault Napoleon for his valuable feedback.